KernelCaleb/PowerShell/README.md

 # KernelCaleb
 # 2020-08-02

-# ReadMe: A repo for all misc PowerShell scripts and tools used througout my career
+# Repo used to store PowerShell scripts